 Links: use of online reviews and endorsements and concluded an investigation

-Note: When the CMA use the term 'retailer' they mean any business selling products or services to members of the public.
+Note: When the CMA use the term 'retailer' they mean any business selling products or services to members of the public or other businesses.

 The important phrases in this section are 'content....accurately reflect reviewers' feedback on their experiences, hotly followed by 'Fair-playing'.
 The litmus test of any reviews system is really very simple: does it allow a dissatisfied customer to voice their opinion in exactly the same way as a satisfied customer?
 If your business can answer 'yes' to that simple question it is likely to be compliant with CMA regulations.

 Compliance with these three points is crucial.
 The CMA has legal powers to demand evidence of compliance.
-Every customer of every HelpHound client is able to write a review whenever they choose.
+Every customer of every HelpHound client is able to write a review whenever they choose, they just need to visit the business's website.
 HelpHound moderators are trained to monitor communications between our clients and their reviewers to ensure compliance.

 Our Resolution™ moderation system is designed to ensure compliance with both these points.
 Many reviews sites currently have procedures in place which favour the business.
 Examples of these include 'invitation only' systems where the review site only invites reviews from nominated email addresses and or only allows reviews to be written at point-of-purchase.
 The CMA would doubtless argue that the purchaser of, say, a pair of shoes or a dishwasher, or the tenant in the case of an estate agent, might be in a a better position to review the quality of the product (in the first two examples) or service (in the latter) months or even years post-purchase.
 At HelpHound we would agree.

 It is made clear on our modules that all genuine reviews are published:

 All our clients' reviews are displayed chronologically by default, with the reader being given the following options: